Printed edition information is posted here.

 Are there upfront fees?

 There is no fee to list your work.
 Our commission is 30% of work sold.
-Artists receive 70% of their provided price, minus the payment gateway's 3% processing fee.
-Artists receive an additional 10% if the sale comes through a referral link on their website.
+We absorb the 2.9% card processing fee.
+Artists receive 70% of their provided price.
+Artists absorb the cost of shipping.

 When will I be paid?

 Artists are paid approximately 30 days after the order is placed.
 We wait until the customer has received the artwork and the 7-day return period has passed before forwarding payment.

 Do you need exclusive rights to posted work?

 No. We do expect you to diligently remove work posted here that is no longer available.
 Failure to do this may result in docking your account for $50.